yannglt/fathom-analytics-stats/README.md

 Each command comes with a time range option, which can be set to: `Today`, `Yesterday`, `Last 7 Days`, `Last 30 Days`, `This Month`, `Last Month`, `This Year`, `Last Year`, `All Time`.

 It also includes a menu bar item to display your current pageviews and referrers.
-The menu bar item is refreshed every 10 seconds.
+The menu bar item is refreshed every minute.

 ## Installation
 1. Clone the repository.